 recognition of the range of university graduation periods in Japan and overseas, persons

-passing the first round of entrance examinations may choose whether to enroll in September
+applying to the first-round entrance examinations may choose whether to enroll in September

 or in April of the following year.
-Note that those passing the second-round entrance
+Note also that those applying to the second-round entrance

 In order to ensure that the education at Graduate School of Economics is broadly available